open-telemetry/opentelemetry-dotnet/examples/AspNetCore/README.md

       - targets: ["localhost:<port>"]
 ```

 Note: `<port>` is a randomly chosen port number.
-It is randomly chosen when running
+It is generated when running
-the example according to the
+the example for the first time according to the
 [tutorial](https://docs.microsoft.com/aspnet/core/tutorials/first-web-api#test-the-project).

 Now you should be able to see the metrics at `https://localhost:<port>/metrics`.